HUBioDataLab/ASCARIS/README.md

 -impute :  imputation of NaN values.
 Imputation values are median values of corresponding columns.
 Default True </br>

-### Sample Run
+### Sample Output

-Contains results of a sample run from **sample_input.txt** input file.
+This folder contains demo results for ASCARIS with **sample_input.txt** file.
 Example input file format is shown below.
 Columns represent UniProt ID of the protein, wild type amino acid, position of the amino acid change and mutated amino acid, respectively.
-Input file must be given without a header.
+Input file must be given **without** a header.

 ```